NOMINATIONS ARE NOT YET OPEN.

 Then plan to attend the Candidates Night Zoom Meeting, starting at 6:00 p.m. on the evening of Wednesday, August 10.
 Be prepared to make a short statement, and to take questions from all meeting participants.
 You may also share additional materials, such as a short video.
 If you are for some reason unable to attend on August 10, we will read your statement and present your materials for you.

 If you are not currently a voting member of the Cultural District, you must become one before August 10, 2022.
 (Membership fees are now being waived on request.)

 That is all that is required.
 You may perhaps wish to attend one or more upcoming meetings of the Board of Directors, on Wednesday, June 15 or July 20, 2021 from 6:00 to 8:00 p.m., review the Cultural District’s Vision and Mission Statements. or even look at the full organizational Bylaws.

 Due to the special circumstances of the COVID-19 Shelter In Place, election of the President of the LCD will also take place using the same online balloting.
 All persons running for the Board are invited to also nominate themselves for the office of President, and the names of all those nominees will appear on the ballot; voting will be “instant run-off” style; votes for individuals who are not elected to the Board will be discarded and that voter’s next-highest-preference candidate will receive their vote.

 Current Directors may also place themselves in nomination for the office of President, by writing directly to firstname.lastname@example.org.

 To learn more about the above, please visit this page, and explore the rest of the OpaVote Web site.
-If you have questions — and especially if you have any concerns regarding the Committee’s proposed procedures — please write as soon as possible to firstname.lastname@example.org.
+If you have questions — or if you have concerns regarding any of the Committee’s proposed procedures — please write as soon as possible to email@example.com.